JamesTiberiusKirk/go_ssr_template/README.md

 - [ ] Package up the cli
 - [ ] Figure out how to remove the exports from js dist
 - [ ] Implement some form of a TUI around this to pick options and selections (Bubble Tea)

+## V0.2.0
+- This will be about expanding on the feature set

+### TODOs:
+- [ ] Add support for web sockets
+- [ ] Abstract the db behind a struct so the client can more easily swapped out
+- [ ] Add an internal server failure page
+- [ ] Add support for WASM inside pages
+  - Maybe look at one of the WASM frameworks out there for go

 ## Template TODOs:
 - [x] Link all of the libraries in "featuring" section